prologin/prolotheme/README.md

 # Hugo theme created and used by Prologin

+## How to use this theme?

+The Makefile has multiple useful rules needed for developing your website:
+  - `deploy`: compile dependencies and zip given resources
+  - `dependencies`: compile dependencies
+  - `given_resources`: zip all given resources
+  - `clean`: clean the dependencies and the given resources
+  - `clean_resources`: clean the given resources only
+  - `clean_dependencies`: clean the dependencies only
+  - `preview`: preview the theme using the example site

+Before deploying the website, you need to call the `deploy` rule to make sure that your website will work correctly.

 ## How to customize this theme?

 Every available customization can be made via variables in the hugo config file.
 All the described variables have to be under the `params` section.

 ### Add your logo and your favicon